 - f.
 Provide a fountain feature near the pond center.
 Intent: To provide visual interest through continuous water movement. - g.
 Provide at least one fitness station located near the pond accessible via a trail or pathway.
 Intent: To provide active recreation opportunities and encourage the use of the stormwater tract for recreation. - 4.
 Where a tract is jointly used for recreational space and Sammamish maintained drainage facilities, the City shall only hold responsibility for maintenance of the drainage facilities, and an access easement shall be provided for that purpose.
 All recreational features such as, but not limited to, landscaping, trails, fences, benches, etc., shall be the responsibility of the Homeowner's Association or jointly by all property owners within the platted development.
-Recorded documentation of maintenance responsibilities shall be provided. - Section 5.1.1.1 DESIGN CRITERIA, Detention Ponds in Open Space (page 5-12 of the 2016 KCSWDM) This section does not apply.
-City of Sammamish does not require this signage. - Section 5.1.1.1 DESIGN CRITERIA, Figure 5.1.1.D Stormwater Facility Signs (page 5-16 of the 2016 KCSWDM) - Replace references to King County and the King County logo with City of Sammamish and the City of Sammamish logo, respectively.
-Also, replace the sign detail with the Sammamish Stormwater Facility sign detail. - Section 5.1.3.1 DESIGN CRITERIA, Setbacks (page 5-23 of the 2016 KCSWDM) Add the following sentence at the end of the paragraph that begins "Setbacks to tract/easement lines for vaults...":
+Recorded documentation of maintenance responsibilities shall be provided. - Section 5.1.1.1 DESIGN CRITERIA, Detention Ponds in Open Space (page 5-12 of the 2021 KCSWDM) - This section does not apply.
+City of Sammamish does not require this signage. - Section 5.1.1.1 DESIGN CRITERIA, Figure 5.1.1.D Stormwater Facility Signs (page 5-16 of the 2021 KCSWDM) Replace Figure 5.1.1.D with the figure in Attachment B of this addendum. - Section 5.1.3.1 DESIGN CRITERIA, Setbacks (page 5-23 of the 2021 KCSWDM) Add the following sentence at the end of the paragraph that begins "Setbacks to tract/easement lines for vaults...":

-Where vaults are permitted within required setbacks, pursuant to SMC 21A.25.090, the maximum height of exposed vault walls shall be 6 feet measured from the lowest exposed elevation of the vault.
+Where vaults are permitted within required setbacks, pursuant to SDC 21.04.030(T), the maximum height of exposed vault walls shall be 6 feet measured from the lowest exposed elevation of the vault.
 An exception to this shall exist where the exposed vault wall is a building foundation wall which shall be limited to the maximum height for structures of the underlying zoning district.
-Building setbacks for any vault wall exposure shall be minimum 10-ft and shall provide landscape screening consistent with SMC 21A.35.055.
+Building setbacks for any vault wall exposure shall be minimum 10-ft and shall provide landscape screening with native plantings consistent with SDC 21.06.020(C)(4)).